AutomationGuru/studies/javaScript/testScript.md

 undefined

 ### Objects N Properties
+Objects are mutable and stored by ref
+Ways to create an Object in JS
 1. Object literal : Object literals encapsulate data, enclosing it in a tidy package.
 Has name value pair.
 ```
 // Creation